 DIY Switching or Hiring a Professional Service?

-Thus, we recommend ordering the website transfer process from the professionals.
+Thus, we recommend ordering the website transfer process from Sitebuilders.pro professional team.
+These guys will transfer your website in a short term and with maximum care.
 If you are not sure about your skills, you shouldn’t even try to cope with the task on your own: the financial loss may be more serious than the cost of the paid transfer.
 However, if you still decide to cope with the process yourself, we’ll show you how to do that properly.

 How to Switch from WordPress to Wix – The Ultimate Guide

 Search engines initially see your website as a domain name.
 That is, all the website characteristics and features are assigned to the domain.
 That’s why, the major rule during the website transfer is correct connection of an old website domain to the new platform.